Hef50/SURA-RL-Research-on-Value-Functions/README.md

 ## Overview

 Modern reinforcement learning for reasoning LLMs is dominated by **terminal-reward** methods: a model generates a full response and receives a single scalar reward at the end (e.g., 1 if the answer is correct, 0 otherwise).
-Increasingly, the field has moved toward **critic-free, group-based** optimization methods — GRPO, RLOO, and MaxRL — that estimate a baseline from a *group* of sampled rollouts rather than from a learned value function.
+Increasingly, the field has moved toward **critic-free, group-based** optimization methods (GRPO, RLOO, and MaxRL) that estimate a baseline from a *group* of sampled rollouts rather than from a learned value function.

 Value functions are a classical tool for reducing variance and improving credit assignment in RL, and they are well-established in dense-reward settings.
 Yet their utility in the terminal-reward regime remains **an open and actively debated question**: the field largely moved away from critics without a clean, controlled study of whether they help here.

 This project builds a low-compute maze testbed to study that question directly, and to explore a specific hypothesis:

 > **Group-based methods like MaxRL currently require multiple rollouts per prompt (a "group") to estimate their learning signal, which is computationally expensive.
-A learned value function could, in principle, provide that signal from a single rollout — potentially making MaxRL-style training substantially cheaper.**
+A learned value function could, in principle, provide that signal from a single rollout, potentially making MaxRL-style training substantially cheaper.**

 ---